 In Curriculum outdoor education and field studies

 We liaise with many international schools and their teachers regularly in China, Hong Kong and the USA.
-One thing that comes up time and again is justifying their field studies, outdoor education and extra curricular activities to the education bored, the parents, and the schools examinations system.
+One thing that comes up time and again is justifying their field studies, outdoor education and extra curricular activities to the education board, the parents, and the schools examination system.

 It has been repeatedly demonstrated that experiential learning in the natural environment is more effective and powerful in facilitating student learning than traditional classroom instruction.
 It begs the question as to why most outdoor learning conducted off school grounds are still classified as extracurricular instead of being an integral part of in-curriculum instruction.